-Electricity Repair category 2 Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+Electricity

+Repair category 2

+Notes The electrical installation is of mixed age and corrosion was noted to a socket within the living room, and future upgrading may be required.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.